ACEphoenix193/Kitsune-bot/README.md

 # Kitsune-bot
-A new IT Club project
+A new IT Club project in the works
+Project Kitsune